 We're going to focus on supplements, vitamins and nootropics that have shown promise in promoting memory functioning.
 First of all, you will likely only experience minor improvements by including these in your diet alone.
 Research is increasingly indicating that good sleep, healthy eating, a positive mindset and regularly exercising the body and mind is a far more powerful cognitive enhancer.
 That being said, taking supplements is easy to do, and in some cases, could help significantly.

 Vitamins are described as ‘a group of organic compounds which are essential for human growth and functioning.’
-Your body cannot synthesise vitamins in enough quantities, so we need to get them from what we eat and drink.
+Your body cannot synthesise vitamins in large enough quantities, so we need to get them from what we eat and drink.
 However, it can be difficult to get all the necessary vitamins for optimal brain functioning from your diet alone.
 One major reason for this is because many modern diets consist of highly processed foods which lack nutritional variety.
 There are actually lots of people who are vitamin deficient without even knowing it.

 If you are suffering from a neurological condition or injury, making sure you are not vitamin deficient is critical.
 For example, vitamin D deficiency is strongly linked to chronic fatigue and 'brain fog' in brain injured patients .